NicLandajo/comfyui-preview-video-monitor/README.md

 # PreviewVideoMonitor 🖥️🖥️ Multimonitor Fullscreen

-CrateTools PreviewVideoMonitorPro is a ComfyUI custom node for video preview on multiple physical monitors.
+A ComfyUI custom node for video preview on multiple physical monitors.

-Select any secondary display to instantly preview videos, image sequences and single images with a full generation tracking system.
+Instantly preview videos, image sequences and single images with a full generation tracking system.

-Save, rename, compare, and snapshot your outputs.

-Includes professional Vision tools for technical inspection and preview color corrections.
 #

 # 🔥 V5 is OUT 🔥